alvarobartt/understanding-resnet/README.md

 least 2 convolutional layers (experiments with 1 convolutional layer showed no great improvement/advantage over plain CNNs).

-Finally, before proceeding with the implementation of the ResNet based on the experiments Kaiming He et al. conducted for the CIFAR10 dataset; we will mention that before running these experiments, the authors already proved that deep residual learning improved the performance of other CNN architectures for the ImageNet problem such as VGG or GoogLeNet.
+Finally, before proceeding with the implementation of the ResNet-20 based on the experiments Kaiming He et al. conducted for the CIFAR10 dataset; we will mention that before running these experiments, the authors already proved that deep residual learning improved the performance of other CNN architectures for the ImageNet problem such as VGG or GoogLeNet.
-In addition to this, they also proved that when using deep residual learning compared to plain CNNs, the training error was decreasing when adding more layers, which was paliating the side-effect of the degradation problem.
+In addition to this, they also proved that when using deep residual learning compared to plain CNNs, the training error was decreasing when adding more layers, which was paliating the degradation problem.

 ## :pushpin: Useful concepts